affinda/affinda-typescript/docs/interfaces/Meta.md

 • `Optional` **isVerified**: `boolean`

-This is true if the "confirm" button has been clicked in the Affinda validation tool
+This is true if the 'confirm' button has been clicked in the Affinda validation tool

 ___